 To help prevent cyber-bullying, we will ensure that pupils understand what it is and what to do if they become aware of it happening to them or others.
-We will ensure that pupils know how they can report any incidents and are encouraged to do so, including where they are a witness rather than the victim.
+We will ensure that pupils know how they can report any incidents and will encourage them to do so, including where they are a witness rather than the victim.